carsim97/xfpad/README.md

 ---

+## Data availability

+The `data/splits/` directory is **not** included in this repository.
+The split files only list image paths, but they index the **LivDet 2019 / 2021 / 2023** datasets, which are distributed by the LivDet organizers under their own access terms and cannot be redistributed here.
+To reproduce the experiments, obtain the LivDet data from the official sources and create one plain-text file per scanner and split:

+    data/splits/<scanner>_train.txt   # known (training) PAIs
+    data/splits/<scanner>_test.txt    # unseen (validation) PAIs

+Each line is the path to one image.
+Paths are mapped to integer labels via the substring rules in `configs/<scanner>.yaml` (`0` = bona fide, `1..K` = known PAIs in the train split; `0` plus `1..U` = unseen PAIs in the test split).

+---

 ## Reproducing the paper

 The full pipeline is split into three numbered phases that mirror Section IV-A of the paper.
 All commands assume you are at the repo root with the virtual environment active.
 Replace `greenbit` with `dermalog` to reproduce the Dermalog results.